markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 Before we move ahead, let's recap some of the new CSS skills we learned:

-* In Lesson 2, we replaced our CSS floats with flexbox to create a much more fluid layout.
+* We replaced our CSS floats with flexbox to create a much more fluid layout.

-* In Lesson 3, we used a CSS grid to build a complex chart.
+* We used a CSS grid to build a complex chart.

-* In Lesson 4, we applied media queries to accommodate multiple screen sizes and devices.
+* We applied media queries to accommodate multiple screen sizes and devices.

-* In Lesson 5, we used many advanced CSS properties to add some much-needed flair.

-  * Pseudo-classes allows us to style the different states of an element.

-  * Pseudo-elements let us add content to the page purely with CSS.
+* We enhanced the visuals of our webpage with advanced CSS tricks like pseudo-classes.

-* In Lesson 6, we implemented hover animations to make the page feel more interactive.
+* We implemented hover animations to make the page feel more interactive.

-  * The `transition` property can animate an element from one state to another.

-  * The `animation` property is useful for setting multiple keyframes.

-> ## NEED TO INSERT TAKEAWAYS FROM OTHER LESSONS